Effects of Hurricane Wilma in Mexico

-The effects of Hurricane Wilma in Mexico severely affected the tourism industry of the Yucatán Peninsula in mid October 2005.
-Hurricane Wilma developed on October 15 in the Caribbean.
+Hurricane Wilma significantly affected the Yucatán Peninsula, bringing destruction to the area.
+Hurricane Wilma developed on 15 October in the Caribbean.
 Four days later, it intensified into the strongest Atlantic hurricane on record as determined by barometric pressure.
-Wilma weakened as it moved slowly northwestward, eventually making landfall late on October 21 on the island of Cozumel.
+Wilma weakened as it moved slowly northwestward, eventually making landfall late on 21 October on the island of Cozumel.
 At the time, it was a Category 4 hurricane on the Saffir–Simpson scale.
 Early the next day, the hurricane made another landfall on the Mexican mainland near Puerto Morelos.
-Wilma exited the Yucatán Peninsula into the Gulf of Mexico on October 23, and a day later it struck Florida.
+Wilma exited the Yucatán Peninsula into the Gulf of Mexico on 23 October.